Protection Paladin Tank Easy Mode — Battle for Azeroth (BfA) 8.1

 - Lay on Hands should be used as an emergency reactive cooldown to top yourself off when you have dropped low on health.
 Note that you can also use it to save other raid members.

-- Divine Shield can be used to clear debuffs or avoid fatal damage, but note that since you become immune, the boss will not attack you and instead move to the next target on the threat table.
+- Divine Shield can be used to clear debuffs or avoid fatal damage as you are immune to damage for its duration.
+Final Stand turns Divine Shield into a usable tank cooldown that makes you immune to damage while also forcing all enemies to attack you, without the Final Stand talent however, the boss will not attack you and instead move to the next target on the threat table.

 - 02 Sep.
 2018: Minor edits on Azerite and Talent recommendations.